Why is this medication prescribed?

 - tell your doctor if you have or have ever had porphyria (condition in which certain natural substances build up in the body and may cause stomach pain, changes in thinking and behavior, or other symptoms).

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking primidone, call your doctor.
-If you are breast-feeding, call your doctor if your child becomes unusually drowsy.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking primidone.